 Treatments are available and most people do manage to develop successful strategies for living with dystonia combining treatment with pain control and sensory tricks to help with social situations.
 Remission from symptoms does sometimes occur but is rare – occurring in around 5-10% of cases.

 Dystonia which starts in adult life usually remains focal to one part of the body.
 If dystonia starts in childhood, it tends to spread across multiple parts of the body.
 Click here to learn more about specific types of dystonia.

 These dystonias are limited to specific parts of the body.
 Symptoms generally appear between the ages of 30 and 50 (except eye dystonia where they usually start between ages 50 and 70) although sometimes symptoms can appear earlier or later.
 Generally, focal dystonias starting in adulthood affect only one part of the body.
-If they spread at all, which is unlikely, it is usually only to one other area.
+If they spread at all, which is unlikely, it is usually only to one other area (if this happens it is called a segmental or multifocal dystonia).
 The progress of focal dystonia is unpredictable with symptoms varying from day to day.
 Typically, a focal dystonia will progress gradually over a five-year period and then progress no further.
 Common focal dystonias include:

 - Neck dystonia (the medical term is cervical dystonia or spasmodic torticollis)

 - Eye dystonia (the medical term is blepharospasm)

 - Mouth, tongue or jaw dystonia (the medical term is oromandibular)

 - Voice dystonia (the medical term is laryngeal dystonia or spasmodic dysphonia)